 In the theatre, he served as Resident Director and then as Producer at Washington’s famed Arena Stage, where he also directed numerous productions, specializing in revisited classics and U.S. premieres of American and British new works.

 He was also Producing Director of the Repertory Theatre of Saint Louis, and for 14 years was Artistic Associate at South Coast Repertory Theatre in California where his annual productions regularly received Drama-logue and LA Critics Circle Awards.

-Other U.S. theatres he has directed at include The New York Shakespeare Festival, the Guthrie, the Goodman, the Shakespeare Theatre of Washington, The Manhattan Theatre Club (of which he was an early co-founder), and The Yale Repertory Theatre, where he was a resident director.
+Other U.S. theatres he has directed at include The New York Shakespeare Festival, the Guthrie, the Goodman, the Shakespeare Theatre of Washington, and The Yale Repertory Theatre, where he was a resident director.

 On Broadway, he has directed plays by Christopher Durang and Howard Korder, and has been nominated for a Drama Desk Award for Best Direction.